 Since many lime seeds are obtained from purchased fruit, they’re most likely hybrids.
-Therefore, planting lime seeds from these fruits oftentimes will not produce identical limes.
+Therefore, planting lime seeds from these fruits often will not produce identical limes.
 Polyembryonic seeds, or true seeds, will generally produce identical plants, however.
 These can normally be purchased from reputable nurseries specializing in citrus trees.

 Keep in mind that other contributing factors, like climate and soil, also affect the overall production and taste of lime tree fruit.

 How to Plant a Lime Seed